ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 cd /opt/ocpinstall/
 openshift-install create ignition-configs --dir=/opt/ocpinstall/
 ```
 The Ignition files are valid for 24 hours and your OpenShift deployment must be completed within this time.
 Otherwise, you must regenerate the Ignition files.
 For more information, see [Troubleshooting OpenShift problems](/docs/vmwaresolutions?topic=vmwaresolutions-openshift-runbook-runbook-trbl-intro).
-   {:note}
+{: note}

 The following files are produced by the OpenShift Installer: